Altinum: Roman Altinum

-The Apex of Altinum's flourishing period was from the 1st century BCE to 2nd century CE.
+The apex of Altinum's flourishing period was from the 1st century BCE to the 2nd century CE.
 Its size was comparable to that of Pompeii.
-A decrease in archaeological finds suggests that after this, Altinum, like the other towns in the Veneto region, begun to decline.
+A decrease in archaeological finds suggests that after this, Altinum, like the other towns in the Veneto region, began to decline.
 However, it retained a prominent role.

-The Codex Theodosianus (Theodosian Code), a compilation of Roman laws under the Christian emperors from 312 to the 430s commissioned was by Theodosius II and Valentinian III in 429 and published in 438, records sixteen laws that were issued by emperors in Altinum, especially between 364 and 399.
+The Codex Theodosianus (Theodosian Code), a compilation of Roman laws under the Christian emperors from 312 to the 430s, was commissioned by Theodosius II and Valentinian III in 429 and published in 438.
+It records sixteen laws that were issued by emperors in Altinum, especially between 364 and 399.
 It also provides evidence that emperors in the second half of the 4th century often stayed in this town and that the imperial chancellery regularly worked there between 364 and 406.
-An early 5th century revision of the Tabula Peutingeriana, an illustrated itinerarium of the Roman Empire, had a symbol depicting Altinum as a town with two towers, which represented it as an important and populous town.
+An early 5th-century revision of the Tabula Peutingeriana, an illustrated itinerarium of the Roman Empire, had a symbol depicting Altinum as a town with two towers, which represented it as an important and populous town.

 Altinum and other towns and villages in the region were destroyed in 452 by Attila the Hun.
-According to the Chronicon Venetum et Gradense, the earliest Venetian chronicle, written by John the Deacon in the mid- 10th and early 11th century, refugees from Altinum fled to Torcello and other islands in the northern part of the Lagoon of Venice.
-Some of the inhabitants of these islands moved the island group of Rivo alto, in the central part of the lagoon, 450–500 years later and contributed to the development of a new city, Venice.
-Thus, according to the tradition, which is still deeply ingrained, the origins of Venice are related to the destruction of Altinum by Attila, its demise and the refugees who fled from this town.
-The invasion of northern Italy by the Lombards in 568, which spared the lagoons of the north-western coast of Italy, which were under Byzantine influence, has also been held responsible for this demise.
+According to the Chronicon Venetum et Gradense, the earliest Venetian chronicle, written by John the Deacon in the mid-10th and early 11th-century, refugees from Altinum fled to Torcello and other islands in the northern part of the Lagoon of Venice.
+Some of the inhabitants of these islands moved to the island group of Rivo Alto, in the central part of the lagoon, 450–500 years later and contributed to the development of a new city, Venice.
+Thus, according to the tradition, which is still deeply ingrained, the origins of Venice are related to the destruction of Altinum by Attila, its demise, and the refugees who fled from this town.
+The invasion of northern Italy by the Lombards in 568, which spared the lagoons of the northwestern coast of Italy, which were under Byzantine influence, has also been held responsible for this demise.
 The implicit assumption is that this gave a final blow to the remnants of the town.
 However, archaeological investigations have disproved this notion.
 Although Attila's actions may well have further contributed to the decline of the town, Altinum overcame this and continued to exist for several centuries.